-From keeping in touch with friends and family to paying bills and checking your bank statements, having internet access on the road isn’t a luxury anymore.
+From keeping in touch with friends and family to paying bills and checking your bank statements, having good cell reception and internet access on the road isn’t a luxury anymore.
 It’s a necessity.
 (Heck, for many full-time RVers, it’s the only reason they can travel so extensively in the first place — because it’s more than likely their main source of income is remote work done entirely online!)

 But the question of how to get a solid internet connection while you’re on the road in an RV is actually more complicated than it may seem at first.
 Although many campgrounds advertise free WiFi, for instance, it’s unlikely that you’re going to just pull in and find yourself basking in the cyber glow of a speedy, lag- and cost-free connection.